rubatopy/rubato/docs/source/tutorials/advanced/custom_components.rst

         self.nametag: rb.Text = rb.Text(" ", font=rb.Font(color=rb.Color.blue, size=20))
         self.nametag.offset = rb.Vector(0, -self.hitbox.radius - self.nametag.font_size / 2)

-In the initalizer for your component, you must first call the ``super().__init__()`` function.
-This will setup the structure for the component and allow it to work with the rest of the rubato.
-This also give you access to the attributes in Components such as offset.
-The ``__init__()`` function is where you should set up all the attributes you need for your component.
-Keep in mind however, that at this point the ``gameobj`` attribute is not yet set.
-In our example, we initialize a hitbox attribute to None and we will get it from the GameObject later.
+In the initalizer for your component, you must first call ``super().__init__()``.
+This will initialize the fundamental attributes of the component that rubato needs.
+Calling it gives you access to Component attributes such as offset.

+The initializer is where you should define all the attributes you need for your component.
+Keep in mind however, that the ``gameobj`` attribute is not yet set, because the component hasn't actually been added to a GameObjectat that point.

 |